 FIRST TEST: INTERIOR RENDER

-Same scenario for both renderers: Sun & Sky + area light.
+Same scenario for both render engines: Sun & Sky + area light.
 The scene consists of 3M vertices, plain polygons, 3 diffuse bounces, no caustics, SSS, dispersion effects, hair or fur.
 I've put just few textures, keeping the environment pretty flat to make us clearly see and compare noise and overall render quality.

 Between the images above I didn't see any significant difference in terms of quality, the render seems a little sharper in Arnold Render, but the noise is also more prominent (especially in the direct shadows areas) .
 The new Mental Ray GI NEXT is pretty amazing: it can compete with the brute force unbiased Arnold's approach (that uses Montecarlo's algorithms) maintaining a lot of details, especially regarding tiny contact shadows.
 Look at these closeups: